Engagement Session Prep

 3. Take the Time of Day into Consideration & Be on Time

 As a natural light photographer, lighting is super important.
 The best time of day to have your session is approximately an hour before sunset, which is referred to as the “golden hour.”
 This time before sunset gives you a gorgeous golden backlight and adds a soft, warm glow to your images.
-A time for your session will be discussed a few days prior to your scheduled session date.
-Another factor you will want to take into consideration is the weather.
+The start time for your session will be discussed a few days before your session, but your session won’t be confirmed until about 24 hours before hand (you know, weather and all that good stuff).
+Speaking of weather, you will want to take into consideration.
 Overcast skies make for good images as well, but having an engagement session at 1 in the afternoon will give you harsh lighting throughout your images.
-Dark, cloudy, and rainy days will make your images look dark and moody, which can also be nice, if that’s the look you’re going for!
+Dark, cloudy, and rainy days will make your images look dark and moody, which is also great!
 Remember, that since most sessions are done approximately an hour before sunset, it is super important to be on time.
-Take traffic and travel into consideration so you don’t miss out on any pretty lighting or session time!
+Take traffic and travel into consideration so you don’t miss out on any lighting or session time!

 4. Hair and Makeup